freva-org/freva-nextgen/docs/source/developers/databrowser.rst

     a different ``flavour_name`` in the request body.
 Admin users can update global flavours, while regular users can only update their own personal flavours.

-    :param flavour_name: The current name of the flavour to update.
+    :param flavour_name: The name of the flavour to update.
     :type flavour_name: str
     :reqbody flavour_name: The name for the flavour (can be same as current or new name for renaming).
     :type flavour_name: str